-The gas bottle locker is located in the front above the draw-bar.
+The gas locker is located in the front above the draw-bar.
 The gas bottle holder and the gas pressure regulator are located here.

-Depending on the selected equipment, a gas pressure regulator set (optional) with automatic switch-over function can be pre-mounted.
+Depending on the selected equipment, a gas pressure regulator set (SO) with automatic switch-over function can be pre-mounted in the gas bottle compartment.